vygr/ChrysaLisp/docs/MACROS.md

 is scanned by the `(macroexpand)` phase of the REPL.

-Any symbol that is the first item in a list, that is bound within the current environment to be a `macro` defined function, is substituted for the result of calling that macro function with the paramaters of the rest of the list.
+Any symbol that is the first item in a list, that is bound within the current environment to a `macro` defined function rather than a `lambda`, is substituted for the result of calling that macro function with the paramaters of the rest of the list.

 Let's look at a very simple macro.